-Rajasthan crisis: Congress says courts have no jurisdiction over the disqualification of any member
+Rajasthan crisis: Congress says courts have no jurisdiction over disqualification of any member

 Advocate Abhishek Manu Singhvi told the Rajasthan High Court it cannot interfere before Speaker CP Joshi decided on the disqualification notices.